HON95/prometheus-esp8266-dht-exporter/README.md

 ### Hardware

-Using the "Adafruit Feather HUZZAH ESP8266".
+- Adafruit Feather HUZZAH ESP8266

-Wire the DHT sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).
+    - Wire the DHT sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).

+- Jaycar ESP8266 Mini
+    - Set `DHT_PIN` to `11`
+    - Set board to `LOLIN(WEMOS) D1 R2 & Mini` in Tools -> Board.

 ### Software